 Additional follow-up in this trial and additional data for ipilimumab at a dose of 3 mg/kg in the adjuvant setting are needed to determine whether irAEs with ipilimumab in the adjuvant setting differ from those in the metastatic setting.

-SYSTEMIC ADVERSE EVENTS — Fatigue is among the most common side effects seen, with an estimated overall frequency of 16 to 24 percent for the anti-PD-1 and anti-PD-L1 agents and approximately 40 percent in those treated with ipilimumab .
+SYSTEMIC ADVERSE EVENTS — Fatigue is among the most common side effects seen, with an estimated overall frequency of 16 to 24 percent for the anti-programmed cell death-1 (PD-1) and anti-PD-1 ligand agents and approximately 40 percent in those treated with ipilimumab .
 However, the fatigue is generally mild, and severe fatigue is rare as a side effect of these agents.
 When fatigue is present, it is important to exclude thyroid, pituitary, and other endocrine disorders, such as primary adrenal insufficiency.
 Fever, chills, and infusion reactions have also been described, but these are also rare.

 RASH AND MUCOSAL IRRITATION